BenAXiong/QuickSite/WORKING_WITH_CHATGPT.md

 Before asking ChatGPT to work on this repo, these should already be set up:
 - GitHub connected to ChatGPT
 - Netlify connected to ChatGPT
+- ChatGPT installed in GitHub
+- ChatGPT installed in Netlify
-- repository write access granted to the ChatGPT GitHub integration
+- repository write access granted to the ChatGPT GitHub a Netlify integrations
 - GitHub repository secret `NETLIFY_AUTH_TOKEN` present

 ## What a fresh chat should be told